massoncheg/forgejo-docs/v1.19/user/first-repository.md

 ### Option B: Connect an existing local source tree
-If you already have written source code that you now would like to upload to Codeberg, follow these steps:
+If you already have written source code that you now would like to upload to Forgejo, follow these steps:

 #### 1. Initialize a Git Repository
 Unless you already have a Git Repository initialized in your local source tree,